harmony-one/h/progress/rikako-hatoya.md

+2026-03-06 Fri: Added new iteration of goldilocks_lp ([goldilocks_steady_lp](https://github.com/polymorpher/lp-hedger/tree/main/src/lp_hedger/strategies/goldilocks_lp/steady)).
+Tested more iterations of this by adding a simple moving average based trend filter that blocks LP deployment when BTC price is too far from its recent average with different thresholds as well as tested effect of keeping LP deployed during low-volatility periods (vs. withdrawing).

 2026-03-05 Thu: Implemented and tested new strategies working off of existing goldilocks_lp implementation as well as parameter sweep.
 Many of the new LP-only strategies seem to be doing worse in IL if implemented without hedging.

 2026-03-04 Wed: Fixed lp-hedger copy-trade bugs, pushed both [lp-hedger](https://github.com/polymorpher/lp-hedger/pull/3) and [lp-backtest](https://github.com/polymorpher/lp-backtest/pull/1) PRs.
 [Added](https://github.com/polymorpher/lp-hedger/blob/ccfeec50f43ba4353d6e4db94dc5670f41f5126c/.cursor/plans/strategy_benchmark_leaderboard.plan.md) new plan for leaderboard, worked on new strategy based on implementaiton of goldilocks_plus.